 What is the Nuffield Family Justice Observatory?

 The Nuffield Family Justice Observatory aims to support the best possible decisions for children by improving the use of data and research evidence in the family justice system in England and Wales.
-The Observatory is being established by the Nuffield Foundation and is currently in its development phase.
+The Observatory was established by the Nuffield Foundation.
 It will cover public and private law issues and be relevant to a range of professionals working in or at the margins of the family courts.

 The Observatory will focus on meeting the needs of practitioners who make important decisions in the lives of children and families by: